 Boschius’s Ars Symbolica

-The book by Jacob Bosch, aka Boschius, offers a vision of the world influenced by new scientific and technological discoveries, as well as by the search for simplicity, typical of the Age of Enlightenment.
-Thus we will see that the esoteric concepts underlying the legends of the ancient Greco-Roman deities will be interpreted through a vast collection of everyday objects, machinery, ordinary gardens, landscapes, and boring furniture.
-All adorned with the sun and stars that we can all see in the sky.
+Jacob Bosch’s book, aka Boschius, offers a vision of the world influenced by new scientific and technological discoveries, as well as by the search for simplicity, typical of the Age of Enlightenment.
+Thus we will see how the esoteric concepts underlying the legends of the ancient Greco-Roman deities will be interpreted through a vast collection of everyday objects, machinery, ordinary gardens, landscapes, and boring furniture.
+Of course, all adorned with the sun and stars that we can see in the sky.

 Despite the formal indexes and groupings, Boschius’s intention was certainly not to make Ars Symbolica an effective artistic tool for memory.
 Indeed, shuffling our mnemonic capabilities like a fallen deck of cards made those aphorisms even more isolated.
-It’s no surprise, then, that Ars Symbolica is actually a collection of mottos that famous people had engraved on medals, coats of arms, or cards.
+It’s no surprise, then, that Ars Symbolica is actually a collection of mottos that Boschius’s contemporary scholars and erudite personalities had engraved on medals and coats of arms.

 • Cubes and Parallelepipeds